-Thanks to the social distancing and the COVID-19 situation, online courses are more popular than ever!
-But, believe it or not, “Can I list online courses in my CV?” is a pretty common question when it comes to CV writing.
-Many are unsure whether they can actually mention their certificates.
+Online courses and certificates have always been popular.
+However, thanks to the social distancing and the COVID-19 situation, online courses are now more popular than ever!
+But, believe it or not, “Can I list online courses in my CV?” and “Are certificates legit?” are pretty common questions when it comes to CV writing.
+Many are unsure whether they can actually mention their certificates and other types of sessions they “attend” online.
+So, if you’re wondering if you can list online courses and certificates in your CV, keep reading!

 The short answer is YES…

-You can list online courses in your CV!
+You can list online courses and certificates in your CV!
 The misconception that people have about online courses and how they “don’t count” is due to an outdated view.

 Just a few years ago, online learning was seen as less valuable or even completely fake and made fun of.
 Certificates you earned weren’t really recognized.